wavefrontHQ/docs/pages/doc/ingestion_policies.md

 As a Wavefront Super Admin, you're interested in usage patterns for the whole company, but also for different teams in the company.
 You can create ingestion policies and assign accounts or groups to each policy to see which teams use which part of total ingestion.

-You can examine the performance of your Wavefront instance using [wftop](), [Wavefront spy](wavefront_monitoring_spy.html), the [Slow Queries dashboard](wavefront_monitoring.html#examine-slow-queries), and the [Wavefront Usage integration](wavefront_monitoring.html).
+You can examine the performance of your Wavefront instance using [wftop, Wavefront spy](wavefront_monitoring_spy.html), the [Slow Queries dashboard](wavefront_monitoring.html#examine-slow-queries), and the [Wavefront Usage integration](wavefront_monitoring.html).
 By using ingestion policies, you can monitor the total usage out of the committed usage, the hourly usage, and the top accounts contributing to ingestion.

 {% include note.html content="The new Usage Portal and Ingestion Policy functionality is currently available to some of our customers.
 It will become available to all customers within the next releases."%}

 ## Ingestion Policy Basics

 Ingestion policies allow you to group user accounts and service accounts or any user or service accounts groups and then examine their usage for your cluster.
 For example, you can create a policy, add all accounts that joined in the last 6 months, or create a policy for a whole team, for example the Finance team, and examine whether they show unusually high usage because they're not yet experienced.
-If yes, you could provide additional training.
+In such a case, you can provide additional training.
 You can also set a Points per Second (PPS) limit to an ingestion policy, so that you can track how much of the PPS is used and whether the users or the team will need more PPS in the future.

 ### Permissions